 - (1) All forms filed for approval shall be included with the filing.
 Changes to a previously approved form shall be highlighted.
-The specifications page of a policy or contract shall be completed with hypothetical data that is realistic and consistent with the other contents of the policy or contract (IAC) and any required actuarial memorandum in support of nonforfeiture values. - (2) If a filing is being submitted on behalf of a company, a letter or other document authorizing the firm to file on behalf of the company should shall (IAC) be included with the filing. - (3) If the filing contains an insert page, an explanation of when the insert page will be used should be included in the filing. - (4) If the specification page of the policy or contract (IAC) contains variable items, the submission shall include the Statement of Variability.
-The submission shall also include a certification that any change or modification to a variable item shall be administered in accordance with the requirements in the Variability of Information section, including any requirements for prior approval of a change or modification.
+The specifications page of a policy shall be completed with hypothetical data that is realistic and consistent with the other contents of the policy and any required actuarial memorandum in support of nonforfeiture values. - (2) If a filing is being submitted on behalf of a company, a letter or other document authorizing the firm to file on behalf of the insurer shall be included with the filing. - (3) If the filing contains an insert page, an explanation of when the insert page will be used should be included in the filing. - (4) If the specification page of the policy contains variable items, the submission shall include the Statement of Variability.
+The submission shall also include a certification that any change or modification to a variable item shall be administered in accordance with the requirements in the Variability of Information section, including any requirements for prior approval of a change or modification - (5) Include a certification signed by a company officer that the policy form has a minimum Flesch Score of 50.